Improvement of Emotional Intelligence of ManagersArticle posted on

-In recent times I am more and more frequently asked about the importance of improvement of emotional intelligence of managers.
-I propose to gain insight into this aspect so that to find out whether it is important or not.
+In recent times I am more and more frequently asked about the importance of improvement of the emotional intelligence of managers.
+I propose to gain insight into this aspect so that to find out whether it is essential or not.

 A leader can be very destructive or very inspiring.
 It comes down to their level of emotional intelligence.

-It is stated in the research papers of D. Goleman that only 15% of the success of a manager is accounted for by his intelligence (IQ) while 85% fall on the emotional quotient (EQ)1)Goleman, Daniel.
+It is stated in the research papers of D. Goleman that only 15% of the success of a manager is accounted for by his intelligence (IQ) while 85% fall on the emotional quotient (EQ)(Goleman, Daniel.
 Emotional intelligence.
 New York: Bantam Books, 1995.
-Print..
+Print.).

 The following components of emotional intelligence or emotional quotient are distinguished in the papers: